DataDog/stratus-red-team/docs/user-guide/examples.md

 done
 ```

 Once we are done with our testing, we can clean up our techniques.
-Cleaning up a technique will revert its detonation logic (if applicable), then nuke all its pre-requisite resources and infrastructure:
+Cleaning up a technique will revert its detonation logic (if applicable), then nuke all its prerequisite resources and infrastructure:

 ```bash
 stratus cleanup aws.defense-evasion.stop-cloudtrail aws.defense-evasion.remove-vpc-flow-logs aws.persistence.backdoor-iam-user